RiskChanges/riskchanges-docs/docs/source/tutorials.rst

    - **Description**: This is a demonstration dataset based on Nocera Inferiore, Italy.

 .. figure:: /images/tutorials/new_project.png
-   :scale: 60%
+   :scale: 80%
    :align: center

    *Filling General section*

 .. |General| image:: /images/tutorials/general.png
-           :scale: 65%
+           :scale: 80%

 .. |Staff| image:: /images/tutorials/staff.png
-           :scale: 65%
+           :scale: 80%

 .. |Alternatives| image:: /images/tutorials/alternatives.png
-           :scale: 65%
+           :scale: 80%

 .. |Scenarios| image:: /images/tutorials/scenarios.png
-           :scale: 65%
+           :scale: 80%

 If you want to work collaboratively, go to the **Staff** tab and invite your team members.
 You can skip the Alternatives and Scenarios for now or set them later.

 Your project will now appear on the dashboard as a card.
 Use filters to quickly search or sort through multiple projects.

-1. Upload and Visualize Data
+3. Upload and Visualize Data
 -------------------------

-As mentioned in :doc:`the user guide <userguide_inputdata.rst#upload-and-visualize-data>`, there are several data inputs required for RiskChanges.These include Administrative Boundaries, Hazard Data, Elements-at-Risk (EaR) Data, and Vulnerability Data.
+As mentioned in :doc:`the user guide <userguide_inputdata.rst>`, there are several data inputs required for RiskChanges.These include Administrative Boundaries, Hazard Data, Elements-at-Risk (EaR) Data, and Vulnerability Data.
 You can upload data in various formats including shapefiles, GeoTIFFs, CSVs, and OGC services, depending on each data input.

 From your Project Dashboard, click into the project you want to work on.
 You will see the modules menu on the left side bar.